The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 2. SERIOUS INVOLVEMENT

-In 2018, the French electric utility company won a tender for a desalinisation plant in the occupied city of Dakhla.
+In 2018, the French electric utility company won a tender for a desalination plant in the occupied city of Dakhla.
 The tender was won in partnership with the company Nareva, which is owned by the Moroccan king's holding company.
+In May 2023, the Chinese company Envision Energy announced that it will be supplying 60 MW of wind turbines to the wind-powered desalination project, and the construction was already on its way.

 The company supposedly in 2016 signed a comprehensive agreement [or download] with the same Nareva in the renewable energy sector.
 According to the website thewindpower.net, the company has a co-ownership stake (together with NAREVA) in two wind farms in the occupied territories of Western Sahara: the Foum El Oued [or download] wind farm and the Aftissat [or download] wind farm.